 What we say: The American Academy of Pediatrics recommends breastfeeding for as long as you and your child mutually desire it, and there’s no reason to wean until you and your baby are ready.
 Extended breastfeeding provides numerous benefits for your child and for mom, too.
 It’s unfortunate that Western society tends to stigmatize mothers who choose to nurse “older” children, but remember that only you can decide what’s best for your baby.

 If you have a breastfeeding question or concern, there are resources out there that can help you more than any old wives’ tale can.
-Find a Lactation Professional near you or get assistance from Medela’s Lactation Consultants with around-the-clock access through your Medela Family app or via email.
+Find a Lactation Professional near you, get assistance from Medela’s Lactation Consultants via email, or download the Medela Family app for helpful content and resources.